Introducing Musical Meditations!

 Kris’s short fiction has appeared or is forthcoming in Kenyon Review Online, Potomac Review, Glassworks, Reed, Bluestem, Luna Station Quarterly, and Digging Through the Fat, among other journals, and has received recognition in competitions run by Glimmer Train, The Woven Tale Press, and NYC Midnight.
 She has been a contributor at the Sewanee Writers’ Conference and the recipient of a Peter Taylor Fellowship at the Kenyon Review Writers Workshops.
 In 2018, she served as a preliminary-round judge for the Flannery O’Connor Short Fiction Award.
 She currently teaches writers’ workshops with the Baltimore County Public Library system, Baltimore Bridges, and Writopia Lab DC.

 Kris is a no-holds-barred reader with special devotion to Barbara Kingsolver, Terry Pratchett, Richard Adams, F. Scott Fitzgerald, John Steinbeck, Christopher Moore, and Neil Gaiman.
 She loves hiking and exploring the outdoors, especially if it involves lakes, oceans or streams.
-She lives in Maryland with her husband Paul and feline contingent Alafair and Templeton.
+She lives in Maryland with her husband, jazz saxophonist and composer Paul Faatz, and feline contingent Alafair, Templeton, and Fergus.